-3.11 Request for Pick-up
+3.12 Request for Pick-up

 Either team may request that one of their players be picked up only for hardware dysfunction and software crashes at any point in the game (called "Request for Pick-up").
+It is permitted to change batteries, fix mechanical problems, reboot the robots, and change configuration files.
+It is discouraged to change the robot's control program, but not forbidden.
+It is also allowed to replace a broken robot by a substitute robot.

+Any strategic "Request for Pick-up" is not allowed, i.e. gaining an advantage by removing the robot from the game.
+In general, a "Request for Pick-up" for a robot which is currently in the game is only allowed for obvious hardware failures.
+In this case, the head referee will indicate when the robot is no longer affecting play and can be removed from the field by an assistant referee.
+A "Request for Pick-up" for a robot which is currently out of the game, e.g. penalized, can be granted immediately.

-It is permitted to change batteries, fix mechanical problems, or, if necessary, reboot the robots, but not to change or adjust their program.
-Any strategic "Request for Pick-up" is not allowed.
-The head referee will indicate when the robot is no longer affecting play and can be removed from the field by an assistant referee.
-The robot will be replaced on the half way line after a minimum of 30 seconds after it was taken off the field following the normal replacement procedure used after the standard removal penalty (see Section 4.3).
+To prevent mistakes and confusion during games, only team leaders should make a "Request for Pick-up", and only one designated person per team shall accept the robot from the referee, and hand it back after fixing the problem.
+The returning robot will be replaced after a minimum of 30 seconds after it was taken off the field following the normal replacement procedure used after the standard removal penalty (see Section 4.3).